 The NMT provides several options to create a new scenario.
 As the first option, a scenario can be generated from scratch.
 In this case, the user has to provide all the information on the aircraft operations.
 It can be done by manually filling in a table like the one presented in Figure 2, or, more conveniently, by uploading a file containing the airport flight plan (similar to the timetable usually managed at airports, i.e. providing the time of each operation) or a so-called operations file (resembling the table shown in Figure 2, grouping the operations by the period of the day, thus losing the time information of the individual operations).
 Templates for both are available on the NMT website.

-Usually, the user will need to create the first scenario for an airport in one of these manners.
+Usually, the user will need to create the first scenario for an airport in one of these ways.
 However, once this is done, it is generally more convenient to clone the existing scenario and then change only those operations required to define a new scenario.
 Several innovative features are available to assist the user in determining a new scenario.
-It is possible to move a certain amount of operations from one track to another for all aircraft and periods or for specific aircraft types and/or time periods individually.
+It is possible to move a certain number of operations from one track to another for all aircraft and periods or for specific aircraft types and/or time periods individually.
 Similarly, it is possible to increase the number of operations by a certain percentage to simulate traffic growth easily.

 Once a scenario has been created by one of the procedures explained above, the noise calculation is invoked, generating noise exposure and impact maps.